Proven-Paradox/shaper-system/Handbook.md

 #### Body and Soul
 Your wholeness of spirit leads to wholeness of body.
 You may use your Soul in place of Strength to determine your HP.

+#### Cascading Curses
+When you successfully strike a target with a Curse Ability, you can also do one of the following:
+* Double the cost of the Ability to use it on another target without spending an Action.
+* Use a non-Curse Spell Ability that normally requires a Major Action as a Minor Action.
+This Spell may not be of a higher Tier than the Curse that triggers this Talent.
+* Triple the cost of Enfeeble or Expose to use it on a Square.

+When you gain this Talent, you also learn either [Enfeeble](#enfeeble) or [Expose](#expose).
+If you have already learned both, you may refund the XP spent to learn one of them.

 #### Crushing Zeal
 Your attacks are powered by your spirit.
 You may use your Heart in place of Finesse to determine your Physical Offense.